 The minute amount of local pollen in the honey desensitizes the dog's body so that the immune system will not over-react to the pollen when exposed to larger amounts in spring and summer.

-Honey is safe for dogs to consume.
+Honey is generally safe for dogs to consume.

 But if your dog has diabetes, you should consult your holistic veterinarian first.